QuantumVik/FocusLink/README.md

 This app is 100% safe.
 Why?

-* Because I can’t even hack my own Wi-Fi password — hacking your data is impossible. 🤷‍♂️
+* Because I can’t even hack my own Wi-Fi password — hacking your data is impossible of me. 🤷‍♂️
 * No shady permissions.
 Only **Accessibility** (to block apps) + **Video playback**.
 * The only one “spying” on you is your cat. 🐈